learex-zz/macOS-eGPU/README.md

 Simply execute the following Terminal command:
 `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh)`

+### Options
+-install (default)
+If neither install nor uninstall is set as an option, install will be used.
+-uninstall

+-enabler (default)
+-driver (default)
+If neither enabler nor driver nor cuda is set as an option, enabler and driver will be used.
+-cuda (Only the CUDA driver; no toolkit)

+Example: `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh) -install -enabler -driver - cuda`

+**Uninstall is OS-sensitive:**

+You cannot use this script to undo changes done on macOS Sierra while running on macOS High Sierra.
+Uninstall first, then upgrade, then install!

 ## Requirements
 - macOS 10.12 or 10.13 (≤10.13.3)
 - enabled unsigned kext